deeplearning4j/deeplearning4j/glossary.md

 You can learn more about DataSetIterator and other classes in Deeplearning4j in our [Javadoc](./doc/).

 ### <a name="objectivefunction">Objective Function</a>
-Also called a loss function or a cost function, an objective function is a heuristic function for reducing prediction error in a machine-learning algorithm.
-That is, an objective function allows you to measure how wrong your neural net it when it makes a guess, by comparing that guess to the ground-truth value of the training set.
+Also called a loss function or a cost function, an objective function defines what success looks like when an algorithm learns.
+It is a measure of the difference between a neural net's guess and the ground truth; that is, the error.
 Measuring that error is a precondition to updating the neural net in such a way that its guesses generate less error.
 The error resulting from the loss function is fed into backpropagation in order to update the weights and biases that process input in the neural network.

 ### <a name="hot">One-Hot Encoding</a>
 Used in classification and bag of words.
 The label for each example is all 0s, except for a 1 at the index of the actual class to which the example belongs.
 For BOW, the one represents the word encountered.